acrinym/Hermes/README.md

 GitHub API.
 The generated file includes robust selectors and element coordinates so you can refine them later.

+### Customizing Repository URLs

+By default Hermes pulls remote configs from this repository using constants in `src/background.js` and `src/content.js`.
+If you fork the project or keep your configs elsewhere, update `GITHUB_RAW_BASE` and `GITHUB_API_BASE` in those files to point at the `_Configs` directory of your own repo.

 ---

 ## 💻 Installation